Filling Asphalt Cracks using rubberized Asphalt Crack Filler

-One of the most common and easy to use products available is Rubberized Asphalt Crack Filler , this product comes in a ready to use cold formula, as well as a Hot melted Formula.
+One of the most common and easy to use products available is Rubberized Asphalt Crack Filler.
+This product comes in a ready to use cold formula, as well as a Hot melted Formula.

+The second reason you should fill the cracks in your asphalt is because vegetation will begin growing in them.
 As the roots on vegetation get bigger, the plant root can actually push the pavement up and create even more damage.
 This breaks the pavement surface and other problems begin occurring.

 All of these conditions can usually be avoided by practicing good maintenance and keeping these cracks filled as they occur.